One of my neighbors recently put an inflatable hot tub in his garage.

 I’ll admit, that’s something I would never have thought of.

-Most people don’t have an extra room inside your home, or enough deck or yard space to set up a hot tub outside.
-Plus, there’s the lack of privacy unless you have a lot of land.
+Most people don’t have an extra room inside their home or enough deck or yard space to set up a hot tub outside.
+Plus, there’s a lack of privacy unless you have a lot of land.

 However, before setting up the hot tub in the garage, there are some things that you need to know.

 Putting a Hot Tub in Your Garage: What Could Go Wrong?

 Whether you add a temporary inflatable hot tub or go all-in and permanently install one, there are some things to consider first.

 Here are some ways that putting an indoor hot tub in your garage could lead to big repair bills down the road.

 Not Having Enough Ventilation

 Putting a steaming hot tub inside your garage adds a lot of additional moisture and humidity to the air.

 Over time, that will damage your garage walls, tools, electronics, and everything else stored inside unless you upgrade your garage ventilation system.